 During this two-decade run John and Greig have presented a number of television shows including This Sporting Life (the TV show), Club Buggery, The Channel Nine Show, Win Roy and H.G.’s Money, The Dream, The Ice Dream, The Dream in Athens, The Monday Dump, The Cream and The Memphis Trousers Half Hour amongst many others.

 In recent years Greig has worked on a wide variety of television including Bush Slam (ABC-TV), It’s a Knockout (Channel Ten) and The Russian Revolution (Channel Ten).

 Other recent projects include covering sport for The Project (Channel Ten), calling Rugby Union, covering the Winter Olympics from Sochi in February 2014 for the Samsung Stadium app and Who Do You Think You Are?
 (SBS).

-Greig is currently co-host on Just Short of a Length with Roy and H.G on Macquarie Sports Radio.
+Greig most recently hosted SBS’s Secrets of our Cities, and co-hosted Just Short of a Length with Roy and H.G on Macquarie Sports Radio.